CleasbyCode/pdvrdt/README.md

 ![Demo Image3](https://github.com/CleasbyCode/pdvrdt/blob/main/demo_image/screen2.png)

 **Issues:**
-* **Reddit -** *While you can upload PNG images via the mobile app, you need to use the Desktop/browser to download them via new.reddit.com.*
 * **ImgPile -** *You must sign in to an account before sharing your data-embedded PNG image on ImgPile*.
 		*Sharing your image without logging in, your embedded data will not be preserved.*